China hopes for change if Biden wins, but little likely | Taiwan News

 Some in the Chinese public still favor Trump because they believe he is facilitating China’s rise to global leadership by having “led the U.S. down the wrong road,” said Yu of the Beijing Language and Culture University.

-Meanwhile, Trump’s handling of the coronavirus pandemic and his stoking of American tensions over class and race were ”simply gifts” to Xi’s government, Economy said.
+Meanwhile, Trump’s handling of the coronavirus pandemic and his stoking of American tensions over class and race were ” simple gifts” to Xi’s government, Economy said.

 But still, Chinese nationalists believe Trump is trying to block China’s rise to its rightful status as a global leader.
 And Beijing is frustrated by Trump’s abrupt policy changes.